LukeSheard/core/TRANSITION-NOTES.md

 Please see the [_Access_](ACCESS.md) page for full details.
 In particular, note that:
 * All build files on the new CDN include version numbers.
-* Demos and API documentation are only avaialble from the new CDN.
+* Demos and API documentation are only available from the new CDN.